Illouminus/OverRide/level01/Readme.md

 # Override Level01 Exploit Write-up

-## Step-by-step Exploit (Working Example)

-This write-up documents the complete process to exploit `level01` from the OverRide wargame.
-It contains exact commands and outputs verified during the exploit.

----

 ## 🛠️ Objective

 The goal is to gain a shell using buffer overflow in the `level01` binary by overwriting the return address with a call to `system("/bin/sh")`.